codemation/aiopyql-rpc-endpoint/README.md

         joshjamison/aiopyql-rpc-endpoint:latest

 # Shared Functions
-Connected proxies will have access the the following methdods:
+Connected proxies will have access to aiopyql Database & Table methods

 ### Database Methods
 - create_table: aiopyql method for creating new tables